voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 about the raw data in the sample.
 The :doc:`FiftyOne App </user_guide/app>` and the :doc:`FiftyOne Brain </user_guide/brain>` will use this provided metadata in some workflows when it is available.

+To automatically compute metadata for all samples in the dataset use :meth:`Dataset.compute_metadata() <fiftyone.core.collections.SampleCollection.compute_metadata>`.

 .. tabs::